syntax-syndicate/krayin-docs/docs/2.0/advanced/render-event.md

 - `Integration`: Integrate this functionality carefully into your Krayin application to maintain coherence and readability of your codebase

-- `Customization`: Customize event names (`'admin.contacts.persons.create.header.before'`, `'admin.contacts.persons.create.header.after'`) and template paths according to your specific application needs and structure.
+- `Customization`: Customize event names (`'admin.contacts.persons.edit.form_controls.before'`, `'admin.contacts.persons.edit.form_controls.after'`) and template paths according to your specific application needs and structure.

 By following these steps, you can effectively leverage the `view_render_event()` function in Krayin to dynamically inject content into template sections, enhancing flexibility and customization options within your application.